MicrosoftCloudEssentials-LearningHub/PDFs-Invoice-Processing-Fapp-OpenFramework/README.md

 ----------

-> A landing zone is a general `cloud framework that sets up the core structure for all workloads`.
-Each use case (like an app, data pipeline, or API) then builds on top of this framework, using the `same environments (Dev → Test → UAT → Prod) and CI/CD pipelines to move code safely into production.` It’s general by design, but `applied per use case.`

 > [!IMPORTANT]
 > This example is based on a `public network site and is intended for demonstration purposes only`.
 It showcases how several Azure resources can work together to achieve the desired result.
 Consider the section below about [Important Considerations for Production Environment](#important-considerations-for-production-environment).
 Please note that `these demos are intended as a guide and are based on my personal experiences.
 For official guidance, support, or more detailed information, please refer to Microsoft's official documentation or contact Microsoft directly`: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)